-The NeuroNode is at the heart of the Control Bionics AAC product line.
-This device has multiple access methods built into one, small, wearable device.
-The user can control their communication system utilizing the NeuroNode’s EMG or Spatial mode.
+NeuroNode is at the heart of the Control Bionics AAC product line.
+This device has multiple access methods built into one small, wearable device.
+The user can control their communication system utilizing NeuroNode’s EMG or Spatial mode.

-Questions about whether the NeuroNode is right for your patient?
-Contact Us!
+Wondering if NeuroNode is right for your patient?
+Contact Us

-Many SLPs know that many factors must be considered when assessing a patient for a speech-generating / assistive device: their wants and needs, degree of voluntary movement, energy level, and cognitive abilities are key.
-We understand a lot of trial and error might be involved in finding the right fit, and we’re here to help you along the way!
+Many SLPs know that several factors must be considered when assessing a patient for a speech-generating / assistive device: their wants and needs, degree of voluntary movement, energy level, and cognitive abilities are key.
+We understand this can be a time consuming and sometimes overwhelming process, but we’re here to help you along the way!

 Good candidates often fit one of these profiles:

-A person with a degenerative disease, such as ALS/MND.
+A person with a degenerative disease, such as ALS/MND or SMA.

 This person might start using a Control Bionics Communication Device in the early stages of their illness.
-As the disease progresses, they will not have to learn a new device, or method of access, when their cognition might be more impaired.
-(Please note that people in the later stages of ALS/MND can also learn to use the NeuroNode.
-Starting early is not a requirement!)
+As the disease progresses, they will not have to learn a new device, communication program, or method of access.

-A person with a spinal cord injury, cerebral palsy, or partial paralysis.
-Whether or not this person needs the help of the NeuroNode to speak, they will find the NeuroNode an extremely simple, effective way to use a computer and operate environmental controls.
+A person with a spinal cord injury (SCI), cerebral palsy (CP), or partial paralysis.
+Whether or not this person needs the help of the NeuroNode to speak, they will find the NeuroNode an extremely simple, effective way to use a computer and environmental controls.